What’s the difference between the IELTS and CELPIP?

 I’ve heard the CELPIP test is easier than the IELTS.
 Is that true?

-We get these questions every. single. day.
-And while there is no one answer to them, we can definitely point you in the right direction!
+I get these questions every. single. day.
+And while there is no one answer to them, I can definitely point you in the right direction!

 You see, everyone is different, and you shouldn’t choose such an important test based on other people’s opinions.
-But don’t worry – we’re here to help! 🤓
+But don’t worry – I’m here to help! 🤓

-We want you to choose the best test for you.
-We’re on your side, so let’s get started!
+I want you to choose the best test for you.
+I’m on your side, so let’s get started!

 Now let’s be honest.
 The IELTS and CELPIP exams are challenging.
 But the good news is – getting the band scores of your dreams is not impossible.

-You CAN immigrate to the country of your choice or study abroad.
+You CAN immigrate to Canada.
 It is possible.
 Our students are proof!

 But the reality is that both tests require study prep, dedication, mental stamina, and a realistic study plan according to your proficiency level and objective.

-If you need to take the IELTS General Training or the CELPIP, at the end of the day, you’re after a specific CLB (Canadian Language Benchmark).
+If you need to take the IELTS General Training test or the CELPIP test, you need to achieve a specific CLB (Canadian Language Benchmark).
 In other words, you need to prove a specific English proficiency level for your immigration process.

-The final result on your IELTS or CELPIP test will be converted into a CLB ranging from 4-9.
-If you have no idea what that means, find out exactly which band scores you need.
+The final result on your IELTS or CELPIP test will be converted into a CLB level based on what you scored on each exam section.
+The final CLB rating is different between the IELTS and the CELPIP test so find out exactly which band scores you need.

 In theory, the CLB does not change from one test to another.
-That’s because the CLB levels are standardized.
+That’s because the CLB levels are standardized and you are rated on a scale.
 In other words, the CLB 7, 8, or 9 are rated the same way on both tests.

 That’s why saying one test is “easier” than the other isn’t really possible.